 Body Composition Dexa Scan

 Body composition analysis, also known as a DXA or dexa scan, provides information about your bone density, body fat, and muscle mass, and is helpful when evaluating levels of physical fitness.
-The term “dexa” stands for dual-energy X-ray absorptiometry, a technology and uses two low-energy X-ray beams for assessing body composition and bone density.
+The term “dexa” stands for dual-energy X-ray absorptiometry, a technology that uses two low-energy X-ray beams for assessing body composition and bone density.

 Dexa body composition analysis also delivers precise measurements of segmental body fat distribution in regions such as the arms, legs, waist (android), hips (gynoid), and trunk (torso).
-Dexa scans list body fat statistics comprised of two types of fat, visceral (abdominal) and subcutaneous.

 Subcutaneous fat is the kind you can grasp with your hand; whereas visceral fat lies deep within your abdominal cavity, around organs like your heart or liver.
 Dexa scans do not provide an analysis of visceral fat, but they can be valuable for patients and athletes continually trying to improve their overall health and physique.